In 1982, I was introduced to my first computer, an Atari 400. A

-later Byte magazine.
-A neighbor showed me how to use his Atari 800, including
+neighbor showed me how to use his Atari 800, including connecting to the

-connecting to a neighbor's Software Exchange BBS using a 300 baud modem.
-I
+Software Exchange BBS using a 300 baud modem.
+I continued with the Atari

-began programming in 1984 on an Atari 800 XL with an upgraded 128K of RAM.
-I
+800 XL with an upgraded 128K of RAM.
+I wrote school papers and a play in

 Atari[CT83], by Edward H.